jeremiahmarks/Platform/README.md

 ### Participation
 Anyone who wants to have a voice in our government should have a fair opportunity to do so.

+Politicians are civil servants and stewards.
+They must not be for sale, and a core part of their job is to cultivate the next generation of leaders and ensure the continued survival of our precious democracy.

 ## Focus on goals not paths
 I'm consistently surprised in talking with people of all political stripes to learn how many things we agree on.